 Over the following months, Scribble data plans to spend a lot of time on the App Store, teaming it up with more widgets and making it more and more low code.
 “We’re also looking at more out-of-the-box integration with a bunch of different apps to accommodate more complex deployments,” concludes Venkata.

-There are a lot more exciting details shared in Venkata’s talk where he shared more details on the design of Sub-ML use cases, the size and scope of problems that Sub-ML can help address, their platform architecture, and more.
+There are a lot more exciting details shared in Venkata’s talk where he shared more details on the design of feature stores for Sub-ML use cases, the size and scope of problems that Sub-ML can help address, their platform architecture, and more.
 Click here to watch the complete recording of the meetup.